lucassklp/ng-rtc-call-app/README.md

 - A chat group between many people

-- The chat can be understood as: text, audio (optional) and video (optional), and screen recording (optional) communication
+- The chat can be understood as: text, audio (optional), video (optional), and screen recording (optional) communication

 ### Articles used to make this application